-Purchase and download a PDF copy of the book Paper, Quill and Ink: The Diaries of George Lukens, Towamencin Township Quaker, Farmer, Schoolmaster, Abolitionist; with A History of Towamencin Township by local historian Brian Hagey (2016).
+Purchase and download a PDF copy of the book Paper, Quill and Ink: The Diaries of George Lukens, Towamencin Township Quaker, Farmer, Schoolmaster, Abolitionist; with A History of Towamencin Township by local historian Brian Hagey (second edition, 2019).

 George Lukens’ diary is a personal account of the early years in Towamencin Township, Montgomery County, Pennsylvania.
 Towamencin’s rural past, long hidden within the centuries old pages of Lukens’ diary, is revealed through his writing, with thorough explanatory notes by editor Brian Hagey.

 Local and regional characters brought to light are introduced, allowing us to share in the good news of harvest and market days, as well as the sorrowful times upon the passing of loved ones.
 Lukens also recorded the passing of many fellow Quakers, and Towamencin neighbors, enabling genealogists to update their records where before there was simply a line drawn on a page denoting an unknown date and place of death..

 The earliest diary book contains entries from October 1807 to April 1809; the second contains entries from June 1809 to November 1810; the third covers August 1812 to July 1814, and the fourth contains the largest number of entries spanning the years from September 1830 to August 1837.

 In the Lukens diaries, you will see man and beast hard at work in the fields, follow the Lukens’ to meetings and market, and hear the snort of a horse hauling a heavy load of grist home from the mill.
 You will see how much things have changed in Towamencin Township over the past three hundred years, and how many things have remained the same.

 Treatment for a bee sting – 1808